ZEN MEDITATION OR ZAZEN IS A TYPE OF MEDITATION UNIQUE TO ZEN BUDDHISM. IT LITERALLY MEANS “SITTING ZEN” OR SIMPLY PUT, “SEATED MEDITATION.”

 It is natural for your mind to wander when you are sitting in silence.
 In Zen meditation and other meditation practices, it is important to become aware that we are thinking, let that thought go into the middle of it and redirect your thinking to counting our breath.

 Thoughts are never-ending.
 They don’t stop.
 It is in the brain’s nature to think.
-This practice makes us aware of our thinking, letting it go and returning to the experience of breath.
+This practice makes us aware of our thinking, letting it go and returning to the experience of the breath.
 Tune in to the natural ebb and flow of your breaths and the sensations they create.
 It can help to count your breaths to regain focus.

 Meditation can be an invaluable means to de-stress.
 The ability to place our concentration where we choose develops with time.
 It may be difficult at first as it takes practice to clear your mind but it will eventually come with great ease and achieve the very essence of enlightenment.
 Be playful and patient.
 Simply provide yourself the space to meet yourself where you are with acceptance, allowance, compassion, and attention in the present moment.